 If you require assistance on the hill call 999 or 112 and ask for Police and Mountain Rescue.

 Mobile phone reception in the Highlands can often be intermittent or non-existent.
 If you are involved in an incident on the hill and need to call assistance but cannot make voice calls, there may be enough signal to send a text message.
 You can contact the 999 emergency services using a text from your mobile only if you have already registered with the emergency SMS text service.
-Register now: don't wait for an emergency.

 If all other forms of communication fail, the internationally recognised emergency signals are six blasts on the whistle or six torch flashes repeated every minute.

 A SPOT has the flexibility to send several different messages.
 For example, it can send a grid reference, so your family can track your progress on a multi-day trip, or an SOS to alert the emergency services to your location.